Name:

 You may also pass through an action closures to receive notification upon

-onKeyDown
+onKeyDown and onChange.

 Input Text Helpers